AlbertoCentonze/AlbertoCentonze/README.md

 # 🚧⛓️ I'm learning the blockchain and creating dapps!

-I'm currently participating to the ethOnline hackathon!
+I'm currently participating in the ethOnline hackathon!
 I'll make the repository public as soon as the hackathon ends!
 ![eth](https://user-images.githubusercontent.com/11707683/133945147-2e32af8e-03cd-41ec-990b-8fed73721886.gif)